Søren Thilo Funder

 Work for Live Art Denmark

-2012: “Rites of Passage (Keep alive)” for Samtalekøkken
+2012 “Rites of Passage (Keep alive)” for Samtalekøkken

-2013: “First Citizen” video for the Turku Biennial
+2013 “First Citizen” video for the Turku Biennial

 Rites of Passage (Keep alive)

-At Samtalekøkkenet in September 2012, he presented “Rites of Passage (Keep alive)”.
+At Samtalekøkkenet in September 2012, Søren presented “Rites of Passage (Keep alive)”.
 A man in formal evening dress slowly descends a set of chairs, and carefully unfolds a white sheet of fabric, which he holds out in front of him.
 On the sheet, a video is projected which shows a variety of documentary footage of public situations of mourning.
 Crowds of crying people in the street, watching a hearse go by, audience and players of sports events standing in silence, heads bowed, formations of soldiers standing at attention, political rallies taking a break to commemorate fallen comrades.
-By standing silently and motionlessly the rituals of public mourning re-perform the absence of the deceased.
-In the performance, the mourning ceremonies on video are re-ritualised through the construction of a situation that is at the same time “live” (there is a performer), and not (he does not do anything except hold the sheet).
+By standing silently and motionlessly, the rituals of public mourning re-perform the absence of the deceased.
+In the performance, the mourning ceremonies on video are re-ritualised through the construction of a situation that is at the same time “live” (there is a performer), and not (he does not do anything but hold the sheet).
 Does not “live” (as in “live performance”) mean dead?

 First Citizen

-We invited Søren to participate in the video program of the Turku Biennial 2013, of which we curated the Danish participation under the theme of Idyl.
+We invited Søren to participate in the video program of the Turku Biennial 2013, of which we curated the Danish participation under the theme of idyl.

 About the Artist